Duluth Ship Canal: History

 The injunction was soon lifted, at the cost of building a dike from Rice's Point to Minnesota Point, thus isolating the canal from the main flow of the Saint Louis River, which fed the bay and which formed the border between the rival cities.
 The dike did not last long; it suffered ice damage from the start and was gradually removed in the course of dredging.
 Federal responsibility for the latter, a result of the 1873 River and Harbor Act, gradually expanded into jurisdiction over all facilities in the area, with the Corps of Engineers taking over the canal in 1887.

 The canal remains under the control of the Corps of Engineers to the present.
 In 1889, however, an attempt was made by Wilhelm Boeing, a Detroit businessman, to charge tolls for use of the canal.
 Boeing, the father of aircraft manufacturer William Boeing, owned property on both sides of the canal as well as thousands of acres of timber near Chisholm, and in 1888 his attorney had a string stretched across the entry to the canal to claim the right to charge tolls.
 This came to nothing, but the following October, flyers were distributed to shipping offices stating that a rope would be stretched across the canal on the fifteenth of the month to deny passage to all vessels.
 It is unclear what Boeing's intentions were, or whether he carried out his threat; but in any case his death the next month ended the matter.

 The canal was, from the beginning, defined by piers along either side.
 These were initially timber cribs put in place by the city, albeit with some federal funding.
 They did not stand up to the harsh winter weather and required substantial maintenance every few years, up until an 1896 project to rebuild the canal.
 It was this project that gave the two piers their present form, with the new south pier completed in 1901, and the north pier completed the following year.
-In 1906 the present administration building was completed; this was enlarged in the 1940s, and a visitor's center and museum was added to that in 1973.
+In 1906 the present administration building was completed; this was enlarged in the 1940s, and a visitor center and museum was added to that in 1973.
 A maintenance yard was constructed on the south side of the canal.
 The Aerial Lift Bridge was constructed in 1905 to provide access to Minnesota Point, which was cut off from the mainland by construction of the canal.